 In SystemJ, Inter clock-domain communications through channels are implemented by the send and receive statements.
 Inside a clock-domain, fork-join parallelism of reactions is captured by the synchronous parallel operator (||).
 All the parallel reactions forked out by the || operator are executed in lock-steps with clock-domain’s tick.
 Sequential SystemJ statements are separated by a semicolon ; within a reaction.
-The tick boundaries of a clock-domain are marked by the pause statements which explicitly specify the end of the current tick and also the beginning of the next tick.
-When a clock-domain pauses, a procedure called house-keeping takes place before the beginning of the next tick.
-House-keeping procedure updates signal statuses and values together with channel statuses, and also handles the interfacing with the external environment.
+The tick boundaries of a clock-domain are marked by the pause statements, which explicitly specify the end of the current tick and also the beginning of the next tick.
 Similar to Esterel, there are two types of signals in SystemJ, pure signals containing only a Boolean status and valued signals consisting of both a status and a value.
 The synchronous broadcast mechanism on signals is implemented by the emit statement which makes a signal present by setting its status to true and updating its value for a valued signal.
-Note that due to a delayed semantics of signal status in SystemJ, the status of a signal emitted in the current tick only becomes available at the start of the next tick and lasts for one tick.
-Within a reaction, sequential SystemJ statements are separated by a semicolon ; and control-flow can be described using statements such as present, abort and suspend depending on the status of signals.
+Control-flow can be described using statements such as present, abort and suspend depending on the status of signals.
+Note that SystemJ uses delayed semantics, i.e., all aforementioned control-flow constructs check the status of the signals from the previous tick, not the current instant.
 A temporal loop in SystemJ must contain at least one pause statement inside its body and is constructed using the while statement.
 The trap and exit statements are used to implement software exception.

-SystemJ Execution platform

-SystemJ language extends Java with synchronous and asynchronous concurrency; hence SystemJ programs need to be compiled before running on target hardware platforms.
-The whole compilation procedure can be divided into front-end stage and back-end stage.
-After some internal steps in the front-end compilation, SystemJ program is translated into an intermediate format named Asynchronous GRaph Code (AGRC) which captures the formal semantics of SystemJ language and guarantees equivalence between the designed system and its implementation [14, 22].
-AGRC representation of SystemJ program is then sent to back-end compilation for code generation.
-The platform-dependent information is used by compiler back-end to generate the final back-end code, which can be directly executed on different hardware platforms.

-Since SystemJ programs integrate both control-driven and data-driven operations, which are tightly coupled, implementing both types of operations in a single control processor is inefficient and results in bulky target code size and slow execution speed [32].
-However, if we can separate control-driven and data-driven operations and execute them separately, not only can we greatly improve the execution efficiency, but the intricacy of control flow analysis could be substantially simplified.
-The separation of control-driven and data-driven operations for SystemJ programs has emerged in [32-34].
-The main idea is to separate control-driven and data-driven operations at the back-end compilation stage and then mapping them onto two processing units, namely Control Processor (CP) and Data Processor (DP), respectively.
-Both processors work in tandem, hence the combination of CP and DP is also called the tandem processor [33].